signalfx/splunk-otel-collector-operator/README.md

 ---------

-# Splunk OpenTelemetry Connector Operator for Kubernetes
+# Splunk OpenTelemetry Collector Operator for Kubernetes

 The OpenTelemetry Operator is an implementation of a [Kubernetes Operator](https://coreos.com/operators/).

-It helps deploy and manage [Splunk OpenTelemetry Connector](https://github.com/signalfx/splunk-otel-collector)
+It helps deploy and manage [Splunk OpenTelemetry Collector](https://github.com/signalfx/splunk-otel-collector)

 ## Getting started